-This is a family travel post with tips for traveling with older kids and teens.
+This is a refreshed family travel post with tips for traveling with teens and older kids.

 In each case, we have had wonderful experiences in learning new things, seeing fun places, and spending quality time together as a family.

 If you plan to take a road trip with the kids, then check out my 10 Tips for Happy Road Trips with Kids.